Dental crowns, also referred to as “caps,” are often an excellent choice to repair a myriad of dental issues, such as:

 · Crowns made from porcelain or ceramic are much less noticeable than metal crowns.
 In fact, they can be made to very closely match the color of your natural teeth.
 That makes these crowns an excellent choice for teeth located in the front of the mouth.
 Although these crowns are durable, they’re not as strong as metal crowns or crown made from a combination of porcelain and metal.
 Still, because your front teeth don’t have to withstand the heavy use of a back molar, for example, porcelain or ceramic crowns are often a good choice for front teeth.

 · Porcelain-fused-to-metalcrowns provide the best of both worlds: the metal underneath the porcelain layer provides an extremely strong and durable base for the crown, while the porcelain on top can be made to match the rest of your natural teeth.
 These crowns are good choices for any tooth, no matter where it’s located inside the mouth.

 There are some price differences between the three types of crowns, although the difference is often quite small.
 For more information about the different types of crowns available, and to decide which one is the right choice for you, talk to your dentist.

-Flossy.com partners with dentists across Arizona to provide affordable dental services for a fraction of the cost.
+Flossy.com partners with dentists to provide affordable dental services for a fraction of the cost.
 Flossy can be an alternative to dental insurance or a supplemental discount for procedures not covered by insurance.

-Save as much as 50% off your dental crown and bridge procedures with Flossy - Find a dentist near you.
+Save as much as 50% off your dental crown and bridge procedures - Find a dentist near you.